US Capitol storming: Trump won't attend Biden inauguration | DW | 08.01.2021

 House Speaker Nancy Pelosi discussed the prospect of impeachment with her leadership team Thursday night, hours after announcing the House was willing to act if Vice President Mike Pence and other officials did not invoke Section 4 of the 25th Amendment of the US Constitution — which permits the forceful removal of a president from power by his own Cabinet.

-Despite Trump's absence, Pence is still expected to attend the swearing-in event.
+Despite Trump's absence, Vice President Mike Pence is still expected to attend the swearing-in event.

 His own administration said the election had been fairly run.